Diseases

 • Zoonosis: impact on affected individuals and/or aggregated DALY figures

 No details but the overall case fatality rate for all patients with RVF fever is less than 1%.
 In humans, the incubation period is 2 to 6 days.
+However in more recent outbreaks the case/fatality rates increased considerably.

 Understand the nature of the increased CF ratio observed in some recent RVF outbreaks.